-Being a “5S cop” and telling people what to do with their office space doesn’t seem to have any real benefit to customers, so I question if it should really be called Lean.
-God forbid that somebody decorate their cubicle wall a bit (as pictured at left).
+Being a “5S cop” and telling people what to do with their office space doesn't seem to have any real benefit to customers, so I question if it should really be called Lean.
+God forbid that somebody decorates their cubicle wall a bit (as pictured at left).

 The Kyocera efforts still seem more like what I have dubbed “L.A.M.E.,” or Lean As Misguidedly Executed.
 My friend's story is pretty bad, as well.

 “A good portion of our office facility was recently made-over ala Kyocera-style (fortunately not where I sit!) and the designers took away everyone's wastebaskets (along with personal effects, assigned work stations, and letting people sit in chairs they find comfortable…all chairs have to match).